 This is a great seatpost for the non-anal-retentive mountain biker.
 The lateral play in the saddle when attached to the Fox Transfer might be enough to turn off some folks, but if it doesn't then you've got yourself a consistent and reliable product from one of the best suspension manufacturers in the biz.
 Virtually the same post as the Factory version, minus the Kashima, the Transfer Performance does a fine job of getting your saddle out of the way and putting a smile on your face.

-At a retail price of $359, the Fox Transfer Performance is one of the best values in our test selection.
-Combine the price with the fact that the seatpost is well designed and performs its duties consistently and reliably and we would recommend this dropper post to everyone, especially those on a budget.
+At a retail price of $359 (with remote), the Transfer Performance is one of the best values in our test selection.
+Combine the price with the fact that the seatpost is well designed and performs its duties consistently and reliably and we would recommend this dropper post to everyone, especially those on somewhat of a budget.

 Fox has made a great product in the Transfer Performance dropper post.
 It looks good, works well and couldn't be easier to install.
 We also liked the fact that you have to order the remote lever separately, ensuring you end up with the style you prefer.
-Our only complaints with the Transfer are minor, the weight, second heaviest in our test, the overall length and stack height could present some fitment issues, and the play that is quite evident in the saddle.
-Assuming you can get past these minor gripes, the Transfer performed its duties consistently and reliably throughout our test period, and we would recommend it to a friend and install it on our bikes.
+Our only complaints with the Transfer are minor, the weight, the overall length and stack height could present some fit issues, and the play that is quite evident in the saddle.
+Assuming you can get past these minor gripes, the Transfer performs its duties consistently and reliably, and we would recommend it to a friend and install it on our bikes.